The Future of Medicine Is in Your Eyes

-What Is the Eye-Scan AI by DeepMind?
+What the AI Can Predict

 -